 Figure 1 is a platform that lets doctors exchange images and other observations relating to medical cases, and Flatiron Health pools data on oncology patients to enable targeted treatment.
 In addition, a number of companies are bringing telemedicine into the app era: HealthTap, Doctor On Demand, Teladoc Health and Nurx all promise to dramatically reduce the cost of delivering care.

-You might think that a large proportion of healthcare cost results from pharmaceuticals rather than doctors’ visits, but in fact in the US they account for roughly a tenth of total health spending , a proportion that is considerably lower than the OECD average .
+You might think that a large proportion of healthcare cost results from pharmaceuticals rather than doctors’ visits, but in fact in the US they account for only a tenth of total health spending (The American Academy of Actuaries, 2018; OECD, 2019).
 However, technology will likely drive costs down here, too.
 One pharma entrepreneur told me about the potential for personalized drugs that could dramatically improve the effectiveness of treatments for a wide range of conditions that account for large expenses, including many cancers, motor neuron disease and Alzheimer’s.
-And in the longer term, technologies such as CRISPR gene editing will give us unprecedented abilities to fix genetic defects that currently result in large and ongoing expenses, such as cystic fibrosis .
+And in the longer term, technologies such as CRISPR gene editing will give us unprecedented abilities to fix genetic defects that currently result in large and ongoing expenses, such as cystic fibrosis (Mosse, 2015).

 However, in a world where digital technology drives technological deflation, this reasoning is flawed.
 GDP is an increasingly problematic measure of progress because it ignores both positive and negative externalities.
 For instance, on the side of positive externalities, making education and healthcare radically cheaper could lower GDP while clearly making people better off.
 A second flaw in economists’ reasoning is that it assumes technological progress requires growth in paid production.
-A great example of this is open-source software, which has driven a lot of technological progress outside of the traditional economic model.
-Increases in economic, informational and psychological freedom will allow us to accelerate the knowledge loop, which is the foundation of all progress.
+A great counterexample is open-source software, which has driven a lot of technological progress outside of the traditional economic model.
+Increases in economic, informational and psychological freedom will allow us to accelerate the knowledge loop, which is the foundation of the progress that enables technological deflation.

 Technological deflation is what puts society in a position where UBI becomes both possible and increasingly helpful.
 The total price of all the solutions that a person requires to take care of their needs has already started to decline, and will be lower still in the future.
 Technological deflation is what allows people to break out of the job loop.